 Best boutique hotels in Austin

-Heywood Hotel serves as a middle point between the past and present, a 1925 bungalow outfitted with seven suites marked by timeless interior touches like longleaf pine floors and cathedral ceilings, mixed with modern locally-made furnishings, from handcrafted bed-frames to throw pillows designed by local artists.
+Heywood Hotel is a 1925 bungalow outfitted with seven suites and marked by timeless interior touches like longleaf pine floors and cathedral ceilings, mixed with modern locally-made furnishings such as handcrafted bed-frames and throw pillows designed by local artists.
 One of the city’s best taco trucks, Veracruz All Natural is just down the street—ride there on one of Heywood’s complimentary bicycles.

 The Domain may be known for its shops, restaurants and apartments, but it's also home to Lone Star Court, a colorful boutique hotel that embraces the Austin and Hill Country vibe with outdoor fire pits, a dipping pool and live music.
 Retro furniture is complemented by modern amenities, and all guests receive free breakfast every morning.
 Going with your boo?
 Consider the Glamping Package, which includes s'mores for two along with complimentary Chill Cowboy drinks.

 Built from the ground up in 2008, this seven-roomer hidden behind South Congress Ave is one of the city’s best-kept hotel secrets.
 The illusion of seclusion comes thanks to the hillside design—the unassuming front façade shields a stunning water feature shaded by a one-hundred-year-old live oak tree.
 Rooms are adorned with paintings from nationally lauded local artists (one lives just two blocks away) and Eames chairs, plus the full line of Malin and Goetz bath products are on-hand for freshening up.